Read Part 1.

 Composer and singer Holcombe Waller has explored both Indian and Indian spiritualities, as evidenced by his promo videos for his masterful “Shallow,” which initially deals with the thorny male-female binary, and “Hardliners,” below.
 The latter is intricately choreographed (by Miguel Gutierrez), but it is more: performance as prayer in the guise of a ballad.

-A decade ago, Anohni, under the name Antony and the Johnsons, emblazoned her CDs with still images of Kazuo Ohno costumed for his signature work, Admiring La Argentina (1977), in which he dons the garb of the famous dancer Antonia Mercé with whom he’d been obsessed for fifty years.2 These are not one-off images, however—Anohni’s culled curiosities.
-They are integral to butoh practitioners’ oeuvre if one views early videos, and performance titles such as “Forbidden Colors” (from Mishima),3 “Notre Dame des Fleurs” (from Genet’s novel), “Treatment Spot” (from Les Chants de Maldoror by Isidore Lucien Ducasse, containing themes of homosexuality and other transgressions), and “Secret Ceremony for an Hermaphrodite.”4 “Rose-Colored Dance” (1965) is not necessarily an accessible introduction to butoh, but it definitely defines its blurred lines on several levels.
+A decade ago, Anohni, under the name Antony and the Johnsons, emblazoned her CDs with still images of Kazuo Ohno costumed for his signature work, Admiring La Argentina (1977), in which he dons the garb of the famous dancer Antonia Mercé with whom he’d been obsessed for fifty years.2 Anohni’s culled curiosities are not one-off images, however; they are integral to butoh practitioners’ oeuvre if one views early videos and performances with titles such as “Forbidden Colors” (from Mishima),3 “Notre Dame des Fleurs” (from Genet’s novel), “Treatment Spot” (from Les Chants de Maldoror by Isidore Lucien Ducasse, containing themes of homosexuality and other transgressions), and “Secret Ceremony for an Hermaphrodite.”4 “Rose-Colored Dance” (1965), below, is not necessarily an accessible introduction to butoh, but it definitely defines its blurred lines on several levels.
 Just as it becomes conventional, it becomes adansual.

 In video imagery from three years later Hijikata prefigures Ohno’s portrayal of La Argentina with a glitz gown (shown below).
 He also parallels performance artist Hermann Nitsch’s Aktionen (Orgien Mysterien Theater) in which—among other actions—a performer is spread-eagled by cords.